In this episode of the Business Beyond Borders podcast, Cynthia Dearin, CEO of Dearin & Associates, interview’s our very own Founder & CEO, Corinne.

 – How she created Polyglot Group as a new migrant in Australia

 – Corinne’s strategy for taking Polyglot Group international, some of the challenges she encountered, and how she overcame them.

 – How Polyglot Group helps clients all around the world to expand globally and addresses the challenge of working with cultural differences from country-to-country.

-•How she manages Polyglot now that it’s crossing the 100-person mark all over the world.
+– How she manages Polyglot Group now that it’s crossing the 100-person mark all over the world.

-I had a fantastic time interviewing Corinne and left our conversation feeling inspired and motivated to continue my own entrepreneurial journey.
-I loved her focus on building and empowering a team and on leaving a legacy.
-Her observation that she believes she has been successful in business because she is “not obsessed by it” also challenged and prompted me to think more deeply about my own beliefs and approach to being an entrepreneur.
+She loved Corinne’s focus on building and empowering a team and on leaving a legacy.
+Corinne’s observation that she believes she has been successful in business because she is “not obsessed by it” also challenged and prompted Cynthia to think more deeply about her own beliefs and approach to being an entrepreneur.